Anita Susuri: You told us about market day. Can you describe the atmosphere at that time?

-I went to the theatre a lot.
-I enjoyed going to the theatre and watching the premieres.
+I went to the theater a lot.
+I enjoyed going to the theater and watching the premieres.
 We tried very hard to get tickets for the premiere, because seeing reruns wasn’t as interesting.
 I have good memories of Pristina, it was a quiet city.
-They liked creating, doing things, doing good things, give to Kosovo, people from Pristina had the chance to give a lot to Kosovo.
+They liked creating, doing things, doing good things, giving to Kosovo, people from Pristina had the chance to give a lot to Kosovo.

 Anita Susuri: What kind of impression did you have of those premieres?
 Because they say people prepared in a special way when they went to premieres.

 Halit Gashi: Anita [addresses the interviewer], it’s hard now because you have to experience those moments and talk about them.
 It’s easier for you.
 When Sabri Fejzullahu [Kosovo singer] and his son sing I tell people that you have the means to record, record every emotion, you have the means to record every memory.
 We had trouble saving even these pictures that we took.
 But photographs say enough, there are a few… the flaw, the flaw of my generation, I’m saying generation, is that we didn’t write, we didn’t keep… I didn’t keep a diary that would refresh those feelings.
 Because when you read something you remember it, but it’s unfortunate that we didn’t write.

 Anita Susuri: Did you continuously travel from Janjevo when you were a student?